The author is a guitarist and bassist with over 35 years of experience as a musician.

 It’s also worth noting that many Gibson guitars are made with mahogany bodies and necks, so they might just be onto something there.

-When you run your hand over the top of a Les Paul it just feels nice.
+When you run your hand over the top of a Les Paul, it just feels nice.
 The tops are carved from maple and have a wonderful slight arch to them.
-Remember that this guitar was born in the early ‘50s, when most electric guitars were arched-top, hollow-body instrument.
+Remember that this guitar was born in the early ‘50s, when most electric guitars were arched-top, hollow-body instruments.